miRkwood-RNA/miRkwood/miRkwood_installation.md

 it.
 It will only affect the quality score of some candidates.

 - rnashuffles
-rnashuffles is a "homemade" program that computes the thermodynamic stability.
+rnashuffles is an in-house program that computes the thermodynamic stability.
 Ensuire Python pip is installed.
 Copy the sources where you want it to be (the sources are given in